-- Verify that the ring has no breaks in it, or that the only break involves the Media Redundancy Manager itself.
-If the ring is already broken someplace else, the Media Redundancy Manager must remain operational at all times or connectivity between the remaining devices is not guaranteed. - 2.
-Physically disconnect both of the ring's network connections from the PNC001 module that is serving as the Media Redundancy Manager. - 3.
+- 1. Verify that the ring has no breaks in it, or that the only break involves the Media Redundancy Manager itself.
+If the ring is already broken someplace else, the Media Redundancy Manager must always remain operational or connectivity between the remaining devices is not guaranteed. - 2.
+Physically disconnect both ring's network connections from the PNC001 module that is serving as the Media Redundancy Manager. - 3.
 Remove the disconnected PNC001 module from the RX3i rack. - 4.
 Using the Machine Edition programmer, make sure the configuration encompassing the removed PNC001 module is stored to the RX3i CPU. - 5.
 Insert the replacement PNC001 module into the RX3i rack in the allocated slot. - 6.
 Using the Machine Edition programmer, view the Fault Tables to make sure the PNC001 module is configured correctly. - 7.
-Physically reconnect both of the ring's network connections to the replacement PNC001 module.
+Physically reconnect both ring's network connections to the replacement PNC001 module.